BNSC1/android-notes/README.md

 `synchronized` ensures that only one thread can execute a block of code or access an object's state at a time, preventing race conditions and other synchronization problems

 `ThreadPoolExecutor` is for managing and executing tasks in parallel

+Java memory model defines the rules and guarantees for how threads interact with shared memory in a Java program.
+It specifies how threads can access shared data and how changes made by one thread become visible to other threads.
+It guarantees 2 contracts:
+- Visibility: Changes made by one thread to shared memory are guaranteed to be visible to other threads that access the same memory.
+- Atomicity: Operations on shared memory are guaranteed to be executed atomically, meaning that they are either completely executed or not executed at all.

+Java memory model defines two types of memory:
+- Heap is a shared memory region where all objects are allocated.
+The Heap is managed by the garbage collector and is used to store objects that are created at runtime.
+All threads in a Java program share the same Heap, and objects on the Heap can be accessed by multiple threads.
+- Stack is a memory region where each thread has its own stack frame.
+A stack frame contains information about method calls, local variables, and other data specific to a particular thread.
+When a thread calls a method, a new stack frame is created for that method.
+When the method completes, the stack frame is removed.
+The Stack is used to store primitive types and object references, and is not shared between threads.

 ### Coroutines